The Greek Beer!

 As soon as you try it, you will find that apart from being very tasty, the variety and body of Greek beer clearly differentiates it from the standard choice of “non-alcoholic refreshment”.
 This means that as an accompaniment to a meal it will pass the test with flying colours.

-It’s true that beer has always been associated with fast food the world over; however Greek beer will most definitely make you reconsider!
-As it allows for more successful combinations with food than wine does, it will accompany many tasty Greek dishes and mezedes [titbits].
+Greek beer will allow more successful combinations with food than wine does, it will accompany many tasty Greek dishes and mezedes [titbits].

 There are tasty combinations which bring out the flavour of beer, and beers which enhance the gastronomic relish of certain dishes.
 The following have passed our taste test: